ammarhamzi/todoApp-reactnative/README.md

 This is a simple todo list application built with React Native, Expo, and Firebase.
 Users can create an account, sign in, add new todos, mark todos as done, and view their todo list.

+#Note
+Some features are still in the work

 ## Features

 - User authentication with Firebase Authentication